q231950/EDOpenURLCategory/README.md

 EDOpenURLCategory
 =================

-This Objective-C category on NSObject mimes the **openURL:completionHandler:** method of _NSExtensionContext_.
+This Objective-C category on NSObject mimics the **openURL:completionHandler:** method of _NSExtensionContext_.